 It’s hard to believe I only spent $18.00 on this project and it was very easy to make.
 The hardest part was gathering and cutting the twigs to size.

 If you are willing to search thrift stores for bargains, you can save a lot of money.
-Be sure to join my friends and I every Wednesday for Thrifting with the Gals.
+Be sure to join my friends and I each week for Thrifting with the Gals.
 We will take you along on our Instagram Stories as we shop for bargains.
 Follow me here for all the details.